 In addition to individual coaching with one of our Office of Disability Services staff members, student participants in the ATLAS program will be paired with a peer mentor.
 All peer mentors will be enrolled as a current student at Slippery Rock University who will serve as a positive social and academic role model.
 He/she will provide the support and encouragement that is needed to be a successful well-rounded student within our campus environment.
 Meetings with peer mentors will take place twice a week and will focus on engaging in conversation, promoting socialization, and providing the necessary experiences that will assist in a successful transition through college and into the work force.

-Each Monday, students have the option to share a meal together on campus.
+Students have the option to share a meal together on campus.
 We will provide an inclusive environment where all students can socialize with one another.

-Each Friday, students can access the Aebersold Recreation Center or take advantage of other opportunities for physical activity in a relaxed group setting.
+Students can access the Aebersold Recreation Center or take advantage of other opportunities for physical activity in a relaxed group setting.
 Having students engage in a variety of activities may help them find something they enjoy and stay active, now and in the future.

 OPEN STUDY SESSIONS

 Having a place to study quietly or relax is vital to a student's academic success.
 Our program aims to provide a study space for students in the ATLAS program to feel comfortable.
 The space will be flexible to their needs and will change with their ideas about what works for them.

 There are a lot of great opportunities on campus, in the Slippery Rock community and beyond.
 We want to connect students to events that will provide them a variety of settings to practice the skills they are learning.